Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary

-\paragraph{Languages and treebanks.} For basic UD, we select 12 languages, covering a diverse range of language families and writing systems, by applying linguistic criteria similar to those outlined by \citet{delhoneux-etal-2017-oldvsnew}.
-For each language, we then select the largest available treebank from UD 2.6 for which token data is freely available.
-For enhanced UD, we pick 7 treebanks from the IWPT 2020 Shared Task, again trying to cover as diverse a set of languages as possible.
-However, the selection is necessarily narrower since the set of languages in the Shared Task is much smaller than the entire set of languages for which UD treebanks exist.

-In all of our experiments, we always train a single model per treebank and test on the respective test set of the same treebank.
+\paragraph{Languages and treebanks.} We select 12 languages, covering a diverse range of language families and writing systems, by applying linguistic criteria similar to those outlined by \citet{delhoneux-etal-2017-oldvsnew}.
+For each language, we select the largest available treebank from UD 2.6 for which token data is freely available.
+These treebanks are listed in the third column of \tref{lang_data_models}.
+In all of our experiments, we use gold tokens and train language-specific models, testing on the test set of the respective treebank.

-\paragraph{Evaluation metrics.} The primary evaluation metrics for basic UD are UAS (Unlabeled Attachment Score, i.e., the fraction of tokens assigned the correct syntactic head) and LAS (Labeled Attachment Score, i.e., the fraction of tokens assigned the correct syntactic head and the correct dependency label).
-We compute UAS and LAS using the official evaluation script for the CoNLL 2018 Shared Task.\footnote{\url{https://universaldependencies.org/conll18/conll18_ud_eval.py}}
+\paragraph{Evaluation metrics.} We compute UAS and LAS using the official evaluation script for the CoNLL 2018 Shared Task.\footnote{\url{https://universaldependencies.org/conll18/conll18_ud_eval.py}} UAS (Unlabeled Attachment Score) computes the fraction of tokens that have been assigned the correct syntactic head.
+LAS (Labeled Attachment Score) records the fraction of tokens that have been assigned the correct syntactic head with the correct edge label.

-The primary evaluation metrics for enhanced UD are ELAS (Enhanced Labeled Attachment Score, i.e., F1 score over the set of enhanced dependencies in the system output and the gold standard) and EULAS (Enhanced Universal Labeled Attachment Score, i.e., ELAS but ignoring label subtypes including lexical material).
-We compute ELAS and EULAS using the official evaluation script for the IWPT 2020 Shared Task.\footnote{\url{https://universaldependencies.org/iwpt20/iwpt20_xud_eval.py}}

-\paragraph{Gold vs. raw text input.} For basic UD, we use gold tokens as input for our systems, as this is the setting used in most recent relevant related work \cite{straka2019evaluating, kondratyuk2019languages}.
-For enhanced UD, we use raw text as input, as was the setting in the IWPT 2020 Shared Task \cite{bouma-etal-2020-iwpt}.
-In this case, we tokenize and segment the text prior to parsing using the Stanza toolkit \cite{qi2020stanza}.